Article | How to Light from Above - Downlighting Inspired by Nature

 The easiest way to illuminate the sidings on your house are using uplights - usually, spotlights stake-mounted near the base of the house.
 However, if you have a place to mount them, you can use downlights instead.
 These are best attached to the vertical wall just beneath the overhanging soffit or gutter.
 Some prefer the appearance of the downlight compared to the uplight.
 These downlights can also serve to illuminate the garden bed near the house as well.
 Select beam angles to achieve a wide (60º) or medium (36º) coverage.

 Mounting lights in the eaves or beams inside gazebos or arbors are ideal ways to achieve comfortable low-level illumination.
 These fixtures are best positioned in corners or under peaks so they are mostly hidden from view.
 Use wide beam angles and low wattage lamps to keep the light level low and maintain a relaxing and romantic ambiance.

 - Fixtures & Lamps

-Another useful fixture is the VOLT Top Dog Tommy Light - an excellent choice for a downlight when protected by an overhang.
-With an attractive straight-cut housing, the fixture can be angled using the knuckle or when directed straight down, the housing slips over the knuckle (hiding it) for a clean and neat appearance.
+Another useful fixture is the VOLT® All-Star Tommy Light - an excellent choice for a downlight when protected by an overhang.
+With an attractive straight-cut housing, the fixture can be angled using the knuckle or when directed straight down.

 VOLT makes other specialty fixtures that can be used creatively for downlighting applications.
 VOLT's linear LED Hardscape Lights can be hidden under gazebo eaves or railings.
 The VOLT Buddy Pro is a tiny fixture that can also be hidden from view and provide widespread downlighting.
 Care should be taken with these fixtures that they are never within direct view of the occupants since the unobstructed LED chips are very bright when viewed directly.